System Design Space

 MySQL 5.7

-JSON functions, generated columns, and optimizer improvements expand support for mixed workload profiles.
+JSON functions, generated columns, and optimizer improvements arrive — the relational database starts handling mixed workload profiles more gracefully.

 2018 (8.0)